 1Japan Special Steel Co., Ltd., Research Laboratory, Tokyo

-This experiment was carried out on the spectrophotometric method with stilbazo, in order to establish a simple and accurate method for the determination of the tin content in iron and steel.
+An experiment was carried out to establish a simple and accurate method for the determination of microamounts of bismuth in high alloy steel.

 Please do not copy without permission.